 The Service List Table (SLT) is one of the instance types of LLS information.
 The function of the SLT is similar to that of the Program Association Table (PAT) in MPEG-2 Systems [33], and the Fast Information Channel (FIC) found in ATSC A/153, Part 3 [45].
 For a receiver first encountering the broadcast emission, this is the place to start.
-It supports a rapid channel scan which allows a receiver to build a list of all the services it can receive, with their channel name, channel number, etc., and it provides bootstrap information that allows a receiver to discover the SLS for each service.
-For ROUTE/DASH-delivered services, the bootstrap information includes the source IP address, the destination IP address and the destination port of the LCT channel that carries the ROUTE-specific SLS.
-For MMTP/MPU-delivered services, the bootstrap information includes the destination IP address and destination port of the MMTP session carrying the MMTP-specific SLS.
+The SLT supports a rapid channel scan which allows a receiver to build a list of all the Services it can receive, with their channel name, channel number, etc., and the SLT provides bootstrap information that allows a receiver to discover the SLS for each Service.
+For ROUTE/DASH-delivered Services, the bootstrap information includes the source IP address, the destination IP address and the destination port of the LCT channel that carries the ROUTE-specific SLS.
+For MMTP/MPU-delivered Services, the bootstrap information includes the destination IP address and destination port of the MMTP session carrying the MMTP-specific SLS.

-The SLT supports rapid channel scans and service acquisition by including the following information about each service in the broadcast stream:
+The SLT supports rapid channel scans and Service acquisition by including the following information about each Service in the broadcast stream:

-- Information necessary to allow the presentation of a service list that is meaningful to viewers and that can support initial service selection via channel number or up/down selection. - Information necessary to locate the Service Layer Signaling for each service listed.
+- Information necessary to allow the presentation of a Service list that is meaningful to viewers and that can support initial Service selection via channel number or up/down selection. - Information necessary to locate the Service Layer Signaling for each Service listed.